xibodevelopment/backupwordpress/CONTRIBUTING.md

 Assign the pull request to Paul de Wouters: [@pdewouters](https://github.com/pdewouters).

+You can use Grunt to generate a copy of the plugin to test with your changes: npm install grunt copy:build

 ## Translations ##

 Please don't submit pull requests for translations.
 All translations are managed via http://translate.hmn.md Please request access via email at hello@hmn.md, mentioning "glotpress access request" in the subject line.

 Thank you for contributing!

+## Weekly dev chat ##

+Request to be added as a member to our Slack channel: support@hmn.md